tools4j/stacked-off/README.md

 * It is preferable to use an SSD disk, as this will also impact the speed of StackedOff.

 ## Load a site
-Assuming you have downloaded a Stack Exchange site, click on the 'Add Site' button.
+Assuming you have downloaded a Stack Exchange site:
+1. click on the 'Add Site' button.
-Enter the path that contains the 7z file(s) and Sites.xml file that you previously downloaded.
+2. Enter the path that contains the 7z file(s) and Sites.xml file that you previously downloaded.
-Select the site(s) that you wish to index.
 Click 'Next'
+3. Select the site(s) that you wish to index.
+4. Click 'Next'

 Indexing can take some time.
-On my laptop indexing <a href="stackoverflow.com">stackoverflow.com</a> takes about 4 hours.
+On my laptop (7th Gen i5, with SSD) indexing <a href="stackoverflow.com">stackoverflow.com</a> takes about 4 hours.

 ## Search
 You should now be able to search the loaded sites, using the search bar at the top of the StackedOff gui.